Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Methods

-We perform Experiment 4 (\textit{complex two-second one-word}) by training a model where each lexical item is represented by approximately 600 distinct tokens, as found in the TIMIT dataset, to test the ability of the model to learn in a more complex environment.
+Model 4 (\textit{complex two-second one-word}) is trained with similar hyperparameters as Model 3, but in a more complex setting where each lexical item is represented by approximately 600 distinct tokens.
+Each token corresponds to a distinct utterance, as found in the TIMIT dataset.
+With this experiment, we test the ability of the model to learn in a more complex environment.
 Again, for this experiment each data sample is randomly padded with silence to a length of 2s.

-In Experiment 5 (\textit{two-second two-word}), we use 3 lexical items with a single token each: \textit{greasy, suit}, and \textit{water}.
-100 data points each 2s in length are generated in an analogous process to the first experiment, but for each combination of two items (i.e.~\textit{greasy, suit}, and \textit{water} alone, \textit{greasy} followed by \textit{water}, \textit{water} followed by \textit{greasy} etc.).
-However, we withhold the combination \textit{suit/greasy}, such that they do not appear together in the training set in any order, to produce a final training set of 700 data points.
+Model 5 (\textit{two-second two-word}), is trained with 3 lexical items with a single token each: \textit{greasy, suit}, and \textit{water}.
+Each training example is 2.048s in length and generated by random padding.
+We generate training examples that contain each combination of two lexical items (i.e.~\textit{greasy, suit}, and \textit{water} alone, \textit{greasy} followed by \textit{water}, \textit{water} followed by \textit{greasy} etc.).
+We withhold the combination \textit{suit/greasy}, such that they do not appear together in the training set in any order.
+We generate 100 examples for each combination of lexical items, as well as 100 single-word examples for each lexical item, to produce a final training set of 700 examples.

-For the one-word experiments, we use the ciwGAN model with one-hot encoding and five levels, such that each of the five unique words can be represented with a unique one-hot vector.
-In the two-word experiment, we use a modified fiwGAN (binary code).
+For the one-word models, we use the ciwGAN architecture with one-hot encoding and the number of levels equal to the number of types, such that each distinct wordtype in the training corpus can be represented with a unique one-hot vector.
+In the two-word model, we use a modified fiwGAN (binary code).
 The binary code is limited to three bits, but each code can have up to two values of 1 (e.g.~[1,0,0] and [1,1,0]).